 Words are powerful.
 Whether the word is verbally spoken or keystrokes are released like cyber-bullets across a screen, they can scar someone at any age and emotional cripple a person from moving forward in life.

 For years studies and research have explored youth behavior online.
-Finally in 2014, PEW Research Center revealed that 73% of adults have witnessed online harassment and 40% have been victim of it.
+In 2017 PEW Research Center revealed that 66% of adults have witnessed online harassment and 41% have been victim of it.
 That is a very high percentage considering these are adults.

 Who are these monsters of the web?
 The late John Dozier has excellent descriptions of what possibly could motivate cyber-trolls or as named the – ‘scofflaw personas’.
 This is an excerpt from our book, Google Bomb: